noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 - **Does Mac Mouse Fix collect my data?**

-  Mac Mouse Fix does not have ads, and it doesn't collect any personal information about you.\
+  Mac Mouse Fix does not have ads, and it does not collect any personal information about you.\
-  The only data I collect is the number of downloads.

-  However, at the moment you buy the app, the sales provider Gumroad.com collects some personal info, such as your email address, and this info is visible to me.
+  However, at the moment that you buy the app, the sales provider Gumroad.com collects some personal info, such as your email address, and this info is visible to me.
 This is necessary to be able to issue refunds, send a license key to your email, etc. I cannot turn this off.
 To learn more about the data collected when you buy Mac Mouse Fix, see the [Gumroad Privacy Policy](https://gumroad.com/privacy).

+- **Is there a refund policy?**

+  There is no official refund policy, but you can use the app free for 30 days.

+  If you experience any issues after buying the app, reach out to me, and I will try to help.

 - **Will Mac Mouse Fix still be Open Source now that it's monetized?**